Lipinski Rural Initiatives Award

 Marathon Area Volunteer Ambulance Corps (MAVAC), based in Marathon, New York, received a $25,000 award to support the expansion of its essential services, improving health care access for residents in Marathon and its surrounding towns.
 Learn more in this short video.

-Veterans Base Camp, based in Chaplin, Connecticut, will use its $25,000 award to purchase a greenhouse to extend the growing season for produce for their food pantry.
+Veterans Base Camp, based in Chaplin, Connecticut, used its $25,000 award to purchase a greenhouse to extend the growing season for produce for their food pantry.
 Learn more in this short video.

 Cayuga Milk Ingredients/Cayuga Marketing, two affiliated dairy organizations, used its$25,000 award to support programs for both dairy manufacturing and farm employees, including providing opportunities for networking and to improve their knowledge and technical skills.
 Learn more in this short video.